riceissa/nginx-mediawiki/README.md

 - certbot (letsencrypt)
 - Linode for domain stuff

+## Set up the system

+As root:

+    apt update
+    apt upgrade

 ## MediaWiki extensions

 The first three MediaWiki extensions are required for correctly rendering